RedddFoxxyy/Pomolin/README.md

    ```bash
    java -jar pomolin-macos-arm64-1.0.0-release.jar
    ```
-   > NOTE: Make sure you use java21 or latest only to run the jars.
+   > NOTE: Make sure you use java24 only to run the jars. ( Java21 on Windows arm)

 ***